Latvia entry requirements for Turkey passport holders

 Valid passport

-Your passport needs at least 3 months of validity after the date you leave the Schengen zone.
+Your passport needs at least 3 months of validity after your intended departure date from Latvia (and the entire Schengen zone).
 It must have been issued within the last 10 years.
-Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required
+Airlines check this at check-in.Required

 Return or onward ticket

-Border officers at Riga Airport routinely ask for a return or onward ticket showing you leave the Schengen zone within your visa's validity.
-A bus or train ticket to a non-Schengen country also works.
-Have a printed copy or a screenshot ready on your phone.Required
+Border officers routinely ask for a return or onward ticket showing you leave the Schengen area within your visa's validity period.
+Have a printed or digital copy ready.Required

 Proof of accommodation